vostoksystem/jolla-sms-exporter/README.md

 This cli program can extract sms, mms and phone log from the com database of Jolla/SailfishOS and export them into the xml file format used by Android app "sms backup & restore" from [SyncTech](https://www.synctech.com.au/sms-backup-restore/)

-I code it for personal purpose so I can keep some important conversation.
-Others alternatives are heavely bugged and produce a faulty xml export when they manage to process any data.
-Also this one can export globaly or from a single number.
+I coded it for personal purpose so I can keep some important conversation.
+Others alternatives are heavenly bugged and produce a faulty xml export when they manage to process any data.
+Also this one can export globally or from a single number number.

-I coded it using the sql schema, xml info from synctech and "retro ingenering" real export from the app.
+I coded it using the sql schema, xml info from synctech and "retro engineering" real export from the app.

-It work as I expected, it succesfully fully exported > 8000 sms/mms without errors in presentation but I can't garanty It won't produce error on your side.
+It work as I expected, it successfully fully exported > 8000 sms/mms without errors in presentation but I can't guaranty It won't produce error on your side.

 type / format tested : sms, mms, txt, smil, image, vcard.
 I included support for audio and video but untested.

 Export is written in a friendly format.
-You can check it before overrading your phone at : https://www.synctech.com.au/sms-backup-restore/view-backup/
+You can check it before overriding your phone at : https://www.synctech.com.au/sms-backup-restore/view-backup/

 Nota :
 Won't work properly with conversation including more than one address.
 You should be able to import older sms into a current conversation in your Android phone, as long as the phone number is the same, but
-I can't garanties you won't end with some error, such as data imported twice
+I can't guaranties you won't end with some error, such as data imported twice

 ## Prerequisites
 You need to have [node.js](https://nodejs.org) installed.
 Download or clone the project locally

 ## Install / Build
-You need an active internet connexion. to install additional package run the command (from console) :
+You need an active internet connection. to install additional package run the command (from console) :
 ```
 npm install